 How to reduce the risks when taking tranquillizers

 - If you’re using them recreationally, start with the absolute lowest dose of whatever you’re taking.
 The tablets may have the dosage printed on the packaging.
-(Be aware that the capsules are stronger.)
+Be aware that the capsules are stronger.
+And remember, always tell someone exactly what you’re taking so that they’re prepared in the event of an emergency.

 - If you’ve taken some and don’t feel anything instantly, don’t take anymore straight away.
 It can take some people longer to feel the effects and you don’t want to OD.

-- Don’t drive or operate any heavy machinery when on them… yes, even the combine harvester.
+- Don’t drive or operate any heavy machinery when on them… yes, even the pick-up truck.

 Is it illegal to take tranquillizers?